Skip to Main Content

 Mattress Flame Retardants

 When blended with silica, viscose makes excellent mattress flame retardants.
 While there was an initial concern about direct exposure of the skin to silica as it might cause breathing problems and skin irritation.
 The problem is taken care of by infusing silica into viscose first.
 This mixture is then placed inside the mattress cover.
+The problem arises because cellulose is flammable.
+However, when silica is integrated into viscose, it forms bead-like structures under high temperatures.
+These structures are flame-resistant.
+Moreover, this infusion proves to be a better choice than the usual toxic chemicals used as flame retardants.

 Bed Sheets

 Another widespread usage of viscose is as bedding materials, specifically cooling sheets.
 It is manufactured by using the lyocell process on bamboo and eucalyptus cellulose.
 They are treated with N-Methyl Morphine N-oxide to get the cooling sheets types of fabric.
+With many manufacturers following the eco-friendlier lyocell process, viscose and lyocell are increasingly blurred as a single type of rayon.
+The other viscose characteristics further enhance the cooling properties and are sublime for people with natural heat build-up issues.

 Window Drapes